 Mildew thrives in moist environments, so it's of little surprise that there's one part of your home highly susceptible to the scourge: the bathroom.
 In order to prevent mildew from cropping up, there are a few steps you can take to tackle the area...

-First, assess the situation.
-Is there already a mildew problem?
-Mold in tile grout can sometimes be removed with bathroom cleaner and some elbow grease, but if not, replace it with a latex-fortified version.
-Mold on painted walls or ceilings is a bit more difficult.
+Assess the Situation: Is there already a mildew problem?
+Grout mold can sometimes be removed with bathroom cleaner and some elbow grease, but if not, replace the grout with a latex-fortified version.
+Mold found on painted walls or ceilings is a bit more difficult.
 If you live in a rental we suggest bringing it up with your landlord, as it is possible they'll need to remove parts of the wall to get rid of it for good (and make sure to let the area dry out for at least a day or so before patching).